banyancomputer/dataprep-iac/README.md

 ### benchmark

 Used to configure, generate data for, and run large scale benchmarks on `dataprep` tool.
-Can target local or remote instances provisioned.
+Can target local machines or remote instances.
 See the [README](benchmark/README.md) for more information.